poult-lab/daily-word/english_words_ learning.md

 "a person who has done sth wrong or against the law"

-[noun] The main culprit in the current crisis seems to be modern farming techniques.
+[noun] The main culprit in the current crisis seems to be modern farming techniques./Here’s why this happens and why SS2D is a likely culprit.

 "a person or thing responsible for causing a problem"